NotALakeLurk/ArTUI/README.md

 - Crashes when writing to a pad with zero height (Out of bounds addch())
-- Crashes when writing to the bottom right corner of a pad (addch() pushes the cursor to the right, in the case that there is no space, the cursor is wrapped to the next line. at the bottom-right corner, this results in an out-of-bounds cursor.)
+- Crashes when writing to the bottom right corner of a pad (addch() pushes the cursor to the right, in the case that there is no space, the cursor is wrapped to the next line. at the bottom-right corner, this results in an out-of-bounds cursor.
-- Crashes when enter is pressed

 ## Controls (very likely to change)
 - Arrow keys for movement